davidbacisin/hermes/README.md

-# hermes
+# Hermes
-Simple but extensible telemetry for Go
+Simple, extensible telemetry for Go with sensible defaults